Improving Fairness and Mitigating MADness in Generative Models: Implementing H with Hypernetworks

 Solving the optimization problem in Equation \ref{eq:ple_h_only} in real-world applications is intractable due to two main computational bottlenecks.
 First, the operator $H$ that produces the weights of the generative model, $P(\mX;\theta)$, from training data, $\mX$, is not an explicit operator.
 Instead, it is usually an optimization routine, (i.e., training of a generative model given data).
 As a result, evaluating the PLE constraint in Equation \ref{eq:ple_h_only} involves solving an inner optimization problem that trains a secondary generative model on synthetic data.
 This is clearly intractable as it requires training a new generative model at \emph{every} iteration.
 Second, it is unclear how the PLE constraint can be strictly imposed.

 To address these challenges, we propose parameterizing $H$ as a hypernetwork \citep{HaEtAl_2017} denoted by $H_\phi$, i.e., a neural network that is trained to predict the weights of another neural network.
-In our case, we use $H_{\phi}$ to learn the parameters of $P(\mX;\theta)$: $H_{\phi}$ takes as input training data and predicts the weight of a generative model that approximates the distribution of the training data.
+In our case, we use $H_{\phi}$ to learn the parameters of $P(\mX;\theta)$: $H_{\phi}$ takes as input training data and predicts the weights of a generative model that approximates the distribution of the training data.
+This downstream generative model is never explicitly trained via backpropagation; rather its weights are set via $H$.
 This allows the PLE constraint to be tractably evaluated by a sample of data through $H_\phi$.
 To address the second challenge, we relax the optimization problem in Equation \ref{eq:ple_h_only} so the constraint is turned into a penalty term.

-Inspired by the form of $H$ obtained analytically for some simple distributions in Appendix \ref{sec:one_sided_uniform}, and to impose permutation invariance --- with respect to ordering of data points --- we propose the following functional form for the hypernetwork $H_\phi$ following \citep{RadevEtAl_2022}:
+Inspired by the form of $H$ obtained analytically for some simple distributions in Appendix \ref{sec:one_sided_uniform}, and to impose permutation invariance --- with respect to ordering of data points --- we propose the following functional form for the hypernetwork $H_\phi$ following \citet{RadevEtAl_2022}:

+where $h^{(1)}_{\phi}$ and $h^{(2)}_{\phi}$ are two different fully-connected neural networks and $\mX = [\vx_1, \dots, \vx_n ]$ is a set of data samples.
+This permutation invariance is similar to the permutation symmetry assumed in U-statistics \citep{dasgupta_u_statistics, hoeffding_u_statistics}.
+More recommendations for choosing $H$ based on theoretical considerations can be found in Section \ref{sec:choosing_h}.